 Applicant should complete only the appropriate table based on its response to Q. 36(a) and

 Q. 36(b).
 Applicants should not complete both Table E2 and Table E3.
-Any other information will be disregarded.
+Any information not requested will be disregarded.

 How should Applicants present leveraged lenders in Table E2?